ValveSoftware/Proton/README.md

 All patches:
 -Warframe launcher loop patch
--DXVK Async patch applied and enabled specifically for warframe -Mech Warrior online patch
+-DXVK Async patch applied and enabled specifically for warframe and poe -Mech Warrior online patch
 -Resident Evil 4 patch
 -World of Final Fantasy patch
 -Skyrim SE/Fallout 4 script extender patch
--kde plasma systemtray fix patch
+-d9vk integration -
+-protonfixes integration
 -FAudio with FFMpeg enabled (fixes audio/voices in multiple games)
 -All of Valve's wine proton patches.
 Yes.
 All of them.
-I got quite a few of them from TKG, and parsed the remaining patches myself from their git commits.

 Building Proton in a nutshell: